rsyncOSX/RsyncOSX_archived/docs/source.md

 The configurations are read from permanent store and kept in memory during lifetime.
 Each record (one task) are read from permanent store as `NSDictionary` and loaded in an array of configurations.
 A [configuration](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/configuration.swift) is a struct holding all data about one task.

 The object [SharingManagerConfigurations.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/SharingManagerConfiguration.swift) holds all data and methods operating on configurations.
 The method `readAllConfigurationsAndArguments` read all data about configurations to memory.
 Every time a configuration is read the rsync arguments are computed and loaded into memory by the object [argumentsConfigurations.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/argumentsConfigurations.swift).

-To be continued.
+There are four types of arguments which are computed during startup, arguments for `--dry-run` and real run and both arguments for presentation on screen.
+All configuration data is stored in memory as an `Array<String>`.
+Each configuration is allocated a uniq computed nonsense key `hiddenID = Int`.

+### Changes to configurations

+Any changes to configurations (edit, delete, new, parameters to rsync) is a three step operation:

+- any changes to configurations are updated in memory
+- after a update the configuration in memory configurations are saved to permanent store
+- the configurations in memory are wiped out and loaded into memory from the permanent store to compute any new values due to changes

+This is a kind of brute force.
+No code needed for partly upgrading and it secures a 100% correct and updated configuration in memory at all time.
+Saving, wiping memory and reading configurations is done in matter of milliseconds.